cse-labs/k8s-quickstart/LabSeries/02-Docker-Part-1/README.md

 # run a command "in" jumpbox
 docker exec -t jumpbox http www.microsoft.com

-# using the alias
-kje http www.microsoft.com

 # run a shell in jumpbox
 docker exec -it jumpbox bash -l

-# using the alias
-kj

 ```